Last modified: 2023-07-03 by

 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

-Metković is located on river Neretva on the border with Bosnia and Herzegovina.
-During the Austro-Hungarian rule, it was a very important port and a trade place, and since recently its importance was renewed, being the border town on the main road from the coast into Bosnia.
+Metkovic (with acute on the 'c') is a city on the river Neretva on the border with Bosnia and Herzegovina.
+During the Austro-Hungarian rule, it was a very important port and a trade point, and since recently this importance was renewed, being the bordertown on the main road from the coast into Bosnia.